2020PB/police-brutality/all-locations.md

 LVPD attacked and arrested peaceful protestors, grabbing "anybody" indiscriminately.
 At 0:28, an officer in the background can be seen kicking a falling protester.
 At 0:40, an officer shoves two protesters.
 Two photojournalists were among those arrested.

-tags: journalist, threaten, arrest, strike, shove, kick
+tags: journalist, threaten, arrest, strike, shove, kick, protestor

 id: nv-lasvegas-2